CRAWFORD COUNTY LIBRARY DISTRICT

 - Not all of our libraries have meeting room space available.

-- The person signing the use contract is responsible for any and all damages to library property which occur during the program.
+- The person signing this contract is responsible for any and all damages to library property which occur during the program.

 PATRON CODE OF CONDUCT